jeevan7958/Text-Classification/README.md

 * **Automated Pipeline:** The application auto-detects missing models and triggers a training sequence on the first run.
 * **Interactive Dashboard:** A Streamlit UI with real-time inference, probability scoring, and static performance evaluation graphs.

-* You have already implemented the code for this in `spam_classifier.py`.
-Now, you need the **written explanation** to put in your Report or README to satisfy these specific assignment requirements.

-Here is the professional justification and analysis you can copy-paste (or adapt) for your submission.

----

 ### **1. Modeling Strategy**

 **Model Selected:** **Linear Support Vector Machine (LinearSVC)**